The V Shred platform is one of the most polarizing in the industry.

 The Ohio-born certified personal trainer has nearly 700,000 Instagram followers, while his V Shred platform has over 8.5 million Facebook likes.

-But who is Vince Sant?
+But who is Vince Sant? (and what do most V Shred reviews say about him?)

 If you ask Men’s Variety, he’s a Capricorn with hazel eyes and tattoos.
 Otherwise, all we know from his LinkedIn profile is that he claims to have transformed 900,000 lives in just three years.